xhx/xhx.github.io/content/notes/ai/ml/gauss-newton.md

 # Gauss-Newton Optimization for Deep Neural Networks and LLM Training

 This document provides a brief technical overview of modern optimization techniques for large-scale deep learning.
-It progresses from classical optimization foundations through advanced **second-order methods**, culminating in practical **curvature approximations** that make these techniques feasible for billion-parameter models.
+It starts with classical optimization foundations, moves through advanced **second-order methods**, and ends with practical **curvature approximations** that make these techniques feasible for billion-parameter models.

 **What you'll learn:**
 - How classical optimization methods scale (or don't) to modern deep learning